Unwrap the festive fun at Bruce’s this December... Discover the Christmas magic!

 Puppy Socialisation Checklist

-Our puppy socialisation checklist is aimed at helping you to you socialise your new puppy in every way possible.
+Have you recently added a puppy to your family?
+If the answer is yes this then our puppy socialisation checklist is the perfect place to start to help with training.
+Aimed at helping you to you socialise your new puppy in every way possible.

 New sights and sounds can be scary to a young dog but by regularly socialising them you can help your puppy learn confidence and resilience.